-An advance ruling helps the applicant in planning his activities which are liable for payment of GST, well in advance.
+An advance ruling helps the applicant in planning his activities, which are liable for payment of GST, well in advance.
 It also brings certainty in determining the tax liability, as the ruling given by the Authority for Advance Ruling is binding on the applicant as well as Government authorities.
 Further, it helps in avoiding long drawn and expensive litigation at a later date.
 Seeking an advance ruling is inexpensive and the procedure is simple and expeditious.
 It thus provides certainty and transparency to a taxpayer with respect to an issue which may potentially cause a dispute with the tax administration.
-A legally constituted body called Authority for Advance Ruling (AAR) can give a binding ruling to an applicant who is a registered taxable person or is liable to be registered.
+A legally constituted body called Authority for Advance Ruling (AAR) can give a binding ruling to an applicant who is a registered person or is desirous of obtaining registration.
 The advance ruling given by the Authority can be appealed before an Appellate authority for Advance Ruling (AAAR).
 There are time lines prescribed for passing an order by AAR and by AAAR.

 Objectives of Advance Ruling

-The broad objectives for setting up a mechanism of Advance Ruling are:
+The broad objectives for setting up a mechanism of Ad-vance Ruling include:

-iv.
-Pronounce ruling expeditiously in a transparent and inexpensive manner
+iv. pronounce ruling expeditiously in transparent and inexpensive manner;

 What is an Advance Ruling?

 The definition of Advance ruling given under the Act is a broad one and an improvement over the existing systems of advance rulings under Customs and Central Excise Laws.
-Under the present dispensation, advance rulings can be given only on a proposed transaction, where as under GST, Advance ruling can be obtained on a proposed transaction as well as a transaction already undertaken by the appellant.
+Under the present dispensation, advance rulings can be given only for a proposed transaction, whereas under GST, Advance ruling can be obtained for a proposed transaction as well as a transaction already undertaken by the appellant.

 What are the matters/questions specified in Section 97(2) & Section 100(1) of the CGST Act, 2017

-Section 100(1) of the CGST Act, 2017 provides that the concerned officer, the jurisdictional officer or an applicant aggrieved by any advance ruling pronounced by the Authority for Advance Ruling, may appeal to the Appellate Authority.
+Section 100(1) of the CGST Act, 2017 provides that concerned officer, the jurisdictional officer or an applicant ag-grieved by any advance ruling pronounced by the Authority for Advance Ruling, may appeal to the Appellate Authority.